hectorm/hearring-aid/README.md

 > community.
 The software it's running is not my own and I cannot guarantee its
 > stability.
 If you'd like to help improve things please reach out!

-To use the hosted instance, change your L—— image to `blampe/lidarr:2.12.1-develop` or any of the other [available tags](https://hub.docker.com/repository/docker/blampe/lidarr/tags).
+To use the hosted instance, change your L—— image to any of the [available tags](https://hub.docker.com/repository/docker/blampe/lidarr/tags).

 This L—— image is derived from the upstream linuxserver image, with the